OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 * `#2262 <https://github.com/OpenNebula/one/issues/2262>`_ Wait poweron/off to be performed
 * `#1626 <https://github.com/OpenNebula/one/issues/1626>`_ vCenter importer lock file stale and clash
 * `#2084 <https://github.com/OpenNebula/one/issues/2084>`_ vCenter Cache thread safe (thin related)
+* `#1699 <https://github.com/OpenNebula/one/issues/1699>`_ Wild VM monitoring should not return datastores that contain only swap files
+* `#1259 <https://github.com/OpenNebula/one/issues/1259>`_ Premigrator: unmanaged nics from vms are outside the AR of the network